 Placenta Matrix is a purified concentrate of a placenta lining.
 It is known that the placenta contains growth factors needed to support life for nine months.
 It has a potent ability to stimulate repair and reduce inflammation.
 It has the unique feature of being able to stick to and coat the injured nerve.
 This allows for a longer healing time window.

 This solution is also injected around the injured nerves under ultrasound guidance with a hydrodissection technique.

 Smaller nerves of the arms, legs, hands, and feet are great candidates for this procedure.
 Typically several treatments are needed for optimal healing.

 Prolotherapy is a type of injection containing an irritant, such as the dextrose solution.
 It is a non-invasive process whereby the natural irritant is injected directly into the soft tissues of the affected area.

-Ozone is an unstable gas that when injected wound a nerve converts to peroxide that reduces inflammation and increases oxygenation.
+Ozone is an unstable gas that when injected around a nerve, converts to peroxide that reduces inflammation and increases oxygenation.

 When prolotherapy and ozone are combined, the injection solution is called prolozone.

-At OWM Integrative Wellness Medicine, Dr Kaplan combines prolotherapy, ozone and peptides into one powerful healing cocktail for repairing injured nerves.
-Smaller nerves in arms, legs, hands, feet and groin region are great candidates for this procedure.
+At OWM Integrative Wellness Medicine, Dr. Kaplan combines prolotherapy, ozone, and peptides into one powerful healing cocktail for repairing injured nerves.
+Smaller nerves in the arms, legs, hands, feet, and groin region are great candidates for this procedure.
 All injections are performed under ultrasound visualization and guidance.